emfcamp/badge-2024-documentation/docs/hexpansions/writing-hexpansion-apps.md

     ```

-In all of these examples, the `HexpansionConfig` object is used to provide information about the slot your hexpansion is plugged into.
+In all of these examples, the `HexpansionConfig` object is used to provide information about the port your hexpansion is plugged into.

 ## The HexpansionConfig class